alexeyzimarev/MassTransit.Prometheus/README.md

 dotnet add package prometheus-net.AspCore
 ```

-Then, call our static method `PrometheusMetrics.TryConfigure` to have metrics initialised, then use one of two ways to register metrics for MassTransit.
+Then use one of two ways to register metrics for MassTransit, shown below.

 > IMPORTANT: Don't use both ways, otherwise you get all counters doubled.